team-cymru/chronical-playbooks/README.md

   - This action would be run only if the cached data is stale (`Less than 24H` condition is `false`).
 In this case, we would remove the cached data from the custom list.

 - Get Fresh Record from Team Cymru Scout (action)
-  - This action (Get IP Details) is a part of Team Cymru Scout integration.
+  - This action (Get IP Details) is a part of TeamCymruScout integration.
 It expects a comma-separated string of IP addresses as input, and returns details information about these IPs in JSON format.
   - In this playbook, we would run this and the subsequent actions only if any one of these conditions:
     - The condition `Are there matches ?` is `false` (Cache miss).
     - The condition `Less than 24H` is `false` (Cache is stale).